Reliable Frequency Regulation through Vehicle-to-Grid: Encoding Legislation with Robust Constraints: Problem Description

 parametrized by the duration~$\Gamma \in \R_+$ of a \emph{regulation cycle} and the duration~$\gamma \in \R_+$ of an \emph{activation period}.
 Throughout this paper, we assume that $0 < \gamma \leq \Gamma \leq T$.
 By focusing on frequency deviation scenarios in~$\D$, one stipulates that consecutive extreme frequency deviations $\delta(t) \in \{-1,1\}$ can occur at most over one activation period within each regulation cycle.
 The \emph{activation ratio}~$\gamma/\Gamma$ can thus be interpreted as the percentage of time during which the vehicle owner must be able to deliver all committed reserve power.

-\begin{Rmk} Note that the uncertainty set $\D$ grows with $\gamma$ and shrinks with $\Gamma$. \end{Rmk}
+\begin{Rmk} Note that the uncertainty set $\D$ grows with $\gamma$ and shrinks with $\Gamma$. $\Box$ \end{Rmk}

-Besides displaying favorable computational properties, the uncertainty set~$\D$ has conceptual appeal because it formalizes the delivery guarantee rules prescribed by the~\cite{EU17}.
+Besides displaying favorable computational properties, the uncertainty set~$\D$ has conceptual appeal because it formalizes the delivery guarantee rules prescribed by the~\citeauthor{EU17}~(2017, art.~156(10, 13b)).
 These rules stipulate that the ``\textit{minimum activation period to be ensured by} [frequency regulation] \textit{providers }[is not to be] \textit{greater than $30$~or smaller than $15$~minutes.}'' This guideline prompts us to set~$\gamma = 30$~minutes.
-The EU further demands that regulation providers ``\textit{shall ensure the recovery of} [their] \textit{energy reservoirs as soon as possible, within $2$~hours after the end of the alert state.}'' This means that, although there may be several activation periods of $30$~minutes within any $2.5$~hour interval, the regulation provider only has to cover one of them.
+The EU further demands that regulation providers ``\textit{shall ensure the recovery of} [their] \textit{energy reservoirs as soon as possible, within $2$~hours after the end of the alert state.}'' This means that for $2$~hours after the end of an alert state in which the regulation provider delivered frequency regulation, she will not have to deliver any additional frequency regulation, even if new alert states occur during this time.
+The law defines an \emph{``alert state''} as a state of normal operating conditions in which prespecified contingencies may lead to abnormal operating conditions but does not specify its duration.
+We conservatively consider a duration equal to the activation period, which maximizes the size of the uncertainty set.
+In fact, to be consistent, the worst-case alert state should be at least as long as the minimum activation period.
+The regulation cycle~$\Gamma$ is then equal in duration to the worst-case alert state plus the $2$~hour break from delivering frequency regulation.
+As the uncertainty set shrinks with $\Gamma$, considering the alert state to last as long as the activation period does indeed maximize the uncertainty set.
 Thus, we set~$\Gamma = 2.5$~hours.